bsarfo/dataviz-project-template-proposal/README.md

 I am confident about the project's direction, but I do have a few concerns.
 I want to explore regional differences, but I may not have access to detailed geographic data or maps.
 Finally, while I’ve sketched interactive ideas like hover-tooltips and filters, I’m uncertain about how smoothly I can implement them in D3.js.
 These challenges may require me to simplify some aspects, but they will also push me to learn through iteration.

 ## Milestones
-Week 1: Define project scope, document dataset fields, and draft initial research questions.
-Create first static sketches (bar chart practice with population data).
+Week 1: I defined project scope, documented dataset fields, and drafted initial research questions.
+I then created the first static sketches (bar chart practice with population data).
 Week 2-3: Clean and explore the BMW dataset.
 Generate descriptive statistics and begin simple visualizations (bar chart of top models, line chart of total sales by year).
 Week 3-5: Develop refined sketches and prototype visualizations.
 Experiment with different encodings (colors, labels, highlights) and iterate on clarity.
 Week 4-7: Introduce interactivity (hover-tooltips, sorting, filtering) using VizHub or D3.js.
 Connect prototypes to BMW dataset instead of practice data.
 Week 9 -10: Combine insights into a more cohesive dashboard.
 Add annotations and highlight key findings (e.g., top-selling models, regional differences).
 Week 11-12: Polish visuals, finalize README writeup, and ensure interactivity works smoothly.
 Prepare final submission with a clear narrative linking research questions to visualizations and insights.
+In week 13, I incorporated colleagues' suggestions for improvement, which prompted me to purse the chart height so it could fit more bubbles when it became crowded but after the attempt I realized that it was a great suggestion but that need does not quite fit well with the needs of my dataset.
+However, I implemented something close by faking the hue to improve on the interactivity.